 Knowing the different types of IC software will help in this regard.

 Standalone: Most internal communications software are standalone products that can be integrated into different platforms.
-Dedicated internal communications tools can also include added features such as video conferencing, voice communications (VoIP), and employee directories, amounting to a complete internal communications hub.
+Dedicated internal communications tools can also include added features such as video conferencing, voice communications (VoIP), and employee directories.

 Embedded: Instant messaging and group chat can also be just one aspect of other types of internal communications software or larger collaboration suites, including intranets or employee engagement software.
 Communication software such as video conferencing tools will also usually include instant messaging capabilities.